-Our main contribution is to propose a new value strategy based on COP/P. The main conclusion is that COP/P works better than many existing value signals and subsumes them in explaining the cross section of stock return.
-COP/P also subsumes the investment factor of Fama and French (2015).
+Our main contribution is to reevaluate the value strategy by proposing a new value measure based on COP/P. We contribute to the debate whether value is "redundant" or dead.
+The main conclusion is that COP/P works better than many existing value signals and subsumes them in explaining the cross section of stock returns.
+COP/P also subsumes the investment factor of Fama and French (2015) but not the other way around.
 Hence, value is not "redundant".
-Therefore, the COP/P factor can potentially be used to construct a more parsimonious asset pricing model.
-We also contribute to the debate whether value is dead.
-Book-to-market fails to predict returns in the post-1990 period (Asness, Frazzini, Israel, and Moskowitz, 2015) and predicts returns negatively after July 2007 (Arnott, Harvey, Kalesnik, and Linnainmaa, 2019).
-However, both
+Book-to-market fails to predict returns in the post-1990 period (Asness, Frazzini, Israel, and Moskowitz, 2015; Lev and Srivastava, 2019) and predicts returns negatively after July 2007 (Arnott, Harvey, Kalesnik, and Linnainmaa, 2019).
+Our evidence show that the value strategy based on COP/P is alive and well even in the recent period.